Miscellaneous Features¶

 CloseHandle(hUserDataFile);

 Foveated scaling was supported starting in CloudXR 2.0.
-Foveated scaling considers the viewers’ lower acuity in the periphery of the view and downscales those areas with a variable scaling factor where the texels are 1:1 at the center and more subsampled at the outer edges.
+Foveated scaling considers the viewers’ lower acuity in the periphery of the view and downscales those areas with a variable scaling factor where the texels are 1:1 at the center and increasingly subsampled toward the outer edges.

 Forward foveation is supported in the server (implemented as a DX11 shader), and inverse foveation is currently supported only in Windows DirectX, CUDA clients, and in Android GLES clients.